SSGL-SEP/speech_explorer/documentation/deployment.md

 - Click the bucket’s name in https://console.aws.amazon.com/s3/
 - Click create folder.
-The folder’s name must be the same as the audio dataset’s name (ie. phonemes, syllables) -Click the newly created folder’s name to open it
+The folder’s name must be the same as the audio dataset’s name (ie. phonemes, syllables)
+- Click the newly created folder’s name to open it
 - Click upload and select audio files to upload them

 ## Uploading audio files to S3 with command line interface